Toby7658/GameOn/README.md

 ![W3 Validator Error-Free](./assets/documentation/w3-error-removed.png)

 2. When developing the control functions, the ship would not move.
 Upon learning more about console.log, I placed the line of code within the brackets and moved to DevTools.
 This brought up no errors but stated a value of '60px'in the console.
-I referred back to the syntax from my *[mainguide](https://github.com/learnmux/Space-Shooter-Game-Using-Javascript/blob/main/app.js)* and noted a missing 'parseInt'.
+I referred back to the syntax from my *[main-guide](https://github.com/learnmux/Space-Shooter-Game-Using-Javascript/blob/main/app.js)* and noted a missing 'parseInt'.
 Upon further reading around this, I could determin that this method parses a value as a string and returns the first integer.
 Upon including this and checking my console, the px was removed and only '60' remained.
 I then understood that '60' is the first interger.

+3. When validating JavaScript code in Jshint, multiple warnings advised '' is only available in ES6 (use 'esversion: 6').'
+Upon reaching out to Slack, I was advised to configure jshint to es6.
+Upon further research via *[SlackOverflow](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom)*, I included "/*jshint esversion: 6 */" within my JS file and this removed the warnings.

+4. Throughout my testing during development, an error, *[Favicon](/assets/documentation/favicon-error.png)*, continued to appear.
+Upon researching this on *[Slackoverflow](https://stackoverflow.com/questions/31075893/im-getting-favicon-ico-error)*, the community suggested adding the following line in the head section of the html file: *[Favicon](/assets/documentation/favicon-fix.png)*.
+Once this was added, the error was removed.

  [Back to top](<#Table-of-Contents>)